SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 The model is no longer over-fitting.
 The gap between the classification accuracy on the training set and the validation set has been eliminated.
 In fact, the model is consistently predicting better on the validation set, which might indicate that the validation set data is more consistent within each class.

 On the other hand, we still see a divergence with respect to training vs. validation loss.
 This means that even though the network is consistently predicting the validation set at about 72-76%, it is become less confident in its predictions.
 That is the probabilities output associated with its predictions are likely going down.
-It is becoming less confident in the validation preditions, and more confident in the training predictions.
+It is becoming less confident in the validation set preditions, and more confident in the training predictions.

 Next, I turn to another method for reducing overfitting, Image Augmentation.